EjderAysun/SE226-Lab-Tasks/README.md

 ---
 ## Status
-In progress; tasks, related documents, and solutions will be added almost weekly until the end of the 2023 Spring semester, and past documents will be updated if necessary.
+In progress; tasks, related documents, and solutions will be added almost weekly until the end of the 2023 Spring Semester, and past documents will be updated if necessary.

 ---
 ## Inspiration
-Software Engineering 226 (SE 226) LAB Instructions (Izmir University of Economics, 2023, SE 226 course, Spring semester laboratory tasks)
+Software Engineering 226 (SE 226) LAB Instructions (Izmir University of Economics, 2023, SE 226 course, Spring Semester laboratory tasks)

 As a student of the Izmir University of Economics, I made these tasks in accordance with the SE 226 laboratory tasks instructions for the spring semester laboratory tasks of the SE 226 course in 2023.